Luuk-Dev/YT-Stream/README.md

 ## Setting a cookie
 You can easily set a cookie by changing the `cookie` property to the YouTube cookie.
 It is also possible to set the cookie using the environment variable `YT_COOKIE`.
 If both are set the programmatically set one will be used.

-The cookie is required to download videos that are age restricted.
+The cookie is required to download videos that are age restricted or private.
 ```js
 const ytstream = require('yt-stream');